Nadège Vanhée’s Return to the Equestrian Logic of Objects

 source: Vogue Runway

-The proportions, hardware placement, and silhouette are unchanged.
+The Kelly’s structure itself stays intact.
+Proportions, hardware placement, and silhouette remain unchanged.
 Only the strap language evolves.

 Kelly Chain — Practical Considerations